 The majority of our colleagues are women.
 We’re working to create gender balance at senior levels in the organisation, and we know we’ve got more to do to help colleagues’ progress careers.
 We know that even with creating gender balance at senior levels, we will still have a gender pay gap.
 That is driven by a majority of our part-time customer service roles being held by women.

 We’re committed to closing the gap and we’ve continued to gather insight and experience from our workforce to understand what the barriers are and how we can tackle them.
 As a result, we’ve introduced a number of initiatives, which you’ll be able to read more of in our Gender Pay report below.
-We can confirm that our published 2021 report is accurate and approved by our Interim CPO, Alison Kidd.

 When we first started publishing our Gender Pay Gap report three years ago, we said at the time this was not the work of a moment.
 This remains true today.
 We remain committed to improving gender balance at senior levels of Virgin Money, supporting careers and decision making.
 We will continue to create opportunities to allow our colleagues to grow, develop and progress within the company, irrespective of gender identity, ethnicity, race, religion, sexual orientation or disability.